tigrkoshka/2023-MIPT-PL-Concepts/karma/include/README.md

 Both the `karma::Executor` constructor and the methods for execution accept an optional `karma::Executor::Config` argument, which sets the configuration for the emulated Karma computer and a specific execution respectively.
-See [docs](../docs) for details on the configuration semantics.
+See the *Execution configuration* section of the [docs](../docs/Karma.pdf) for details on the configuration semantics.

 The `karma::Executor::Config` class has various methods for the configuration setup and lookup as well as presets of commonly used configurations.